Many insurance companies provide partial hearing aid coverage, and state-mandated insurance coverage has been expanding.

 Medicare

-Note that, in certain cases, hearing aids can be used as an itemized deduction and Medicare premiums can be tax deductible depending on who is paying, who is covered, and if your medical expenses exceed a certain amount (currently 7.5%) of your gross adjusted income for the year.
+Note that, in certain cases, hearing aids can be used as an itemized deduction and Medicare premiums can be tax deductible depending on who is paying, who is covered, and if your medical expenses exceed a certain amount (currently 7.5%) of your adjusted gross income for the year.
 Check with your accountant or a tax consultant for details.

 Medicaid